 Newark Academy offers need based financial aid.
 To be eligible for financial aid, parents must complete a financial aid application and provide financial documentation.
 NA uses the information provided to determine a family’s financial need which is defined as the difference between the cost of tuition and fees and the family’s ability to pay.

 A registration deposit of $2,500 is due at the time of signing the Enrollment Agreement.
-The registration deposit will be applied to the student’s account balance for the coming school year, but will not be refunded if he or she does not attend Newark Academy.
+The registration deposit will be applied to the student’s account balance for the coming school year but will not be refunded if the student does not attend Newark Academy.
 Students receiving financial aid will see the amount of their aid subtracted from the total cost of tuition and fees.

 Families may choose one of three payment plans:

-Two payment option: 70% of tuition (less the deposit) and 50% of fees on July 1 and 30% of tuition and 50% of fees on December
+2. Semi-annual (two payment option).
+70% of tuition (less the deposit) due July 15th and 30% of tuition due December 1st.

-*If families elect the ten-month payment plan they must purchase Tuition Insurance as well.
+*All families electing the ten-month payment plan must purchase Tuition Insurance.

-Financial aid is awarded annually and families seeking financial aid must apply each year through School and Student Services (SSS).
+Financial aid is awarded annually and families seeking financial aid must apply each year.
 Misrepresentation or failure to disclose completely all information will result in the loss of financial aid.

 Returning families receiving financial aid will be given first priority when allocating awards for next school year.
 Adherence to deadlines is essential because funds are limited and they will be allocated to other families if documents are not submitted by the stated deadlines.